spinnaker/spinnaker.io/content/en/docs/reference/pipeline/stages/_index.md

 ---
 title: "Pipeline Stages"
 linkTitle: "Pipeline Stages"
-weight:
-description:
+description: Supported stages in Spinnaker
 ---

-This article describes the currently-supported stages that you can add to your Spinnaker pipelines.

-Note that when you're creating a pipeline, you probably won't see every stage that's listed here: you'll only see the stages that Spinnaker supports on your provider.
+> Note that when you're creating a pipeline, you probably won't see every stage that's listed here.
+You'll only see the stages that Spinnaker supports on your provider.

 ## General